ZhenbangYou/SysY-Front-End/README.md

 The central problem is, what to do when a new variable is created?
 The answer is as follows:
   - Check the top of **symble table stack**.
 If variable with the same name already exists, an error will be caught.
-  - Create a record for this variable .I n this project, variable creation is done directly by constructors.
+  - Create a **variable record** for this variable .I n this project, variable creation is done directly by constructors.
 Thus, with variable type growing (constants, parameters and etc), there are more and more constructors, leading to confusion.
 Since in order to distinguish constructors, different parameter lists are needed, which is quite hard to remember.
 As a consequence, I recommend you add one method for each type of variable and implement the method as a wrapper of the same constructor, e.g., method called *new_var* can be added here.
 As you see, in this way, different parameter lists are no longer needed and a much readable name can be used.
   - Determine the sequence number.
 This can be done by adding a *static* field (*count* in class *Var* in this project).
-  - Insert the record into the top of **symble table stack**.
+  - Insert the **variable record** into the top of **symble table stack**.

 As shown above, parameters are not needed for this kind of variables.
-Also, we do not need to record the name of variable in its record.
+Also, we do not need to record the name of variable in its **variable record**.

-As for the name appearing in the generated code, you can add a method in the class that is responsible to record the information of variables (*getname* in class *Var* in this project).
+As for the name appearing in the generated code, you can add a method in the **variable record** that returns the name of the variable (*getname* in class *Var* in this project).

 One more thing, the documentation of *Eeyore* recommend we use different names to distinguish between named variables and temporary variables.
-But we choose to merge them for two reasons: first, we want simplicity; second, we can determine whether a record belongs to a temporary variable by check whether it can be found in the **symble table stack**.
+But we choose to merge them for two reasons: first, we want simplicity; second, we can determine whether a **variable record** belongs to a temporary variable by check whether it can be found in the **symble table stack**.

 Do not forget to output declarations, as is required in *Eeyore*.
 This is also the way to verify the correctness.